iiAku/kolibri-frontend/documentation/fund.md

 Anyone may deposit `XTZ` into a `Fund`.

-The `Administrator` can perform vault liquidations and choose the baker for the fund.
+The `Administrator` can perform oven liquidations and choose the baker for the fund.

 The `Governor` can change the administrator and other contract references.
 The `Governor` can also disburse `XTZ` funds.